JenniferShola/JenniferShola.github.io/_posts/2020-11-10-oai-scholars-first-month.md

 title: "Where Did the Time Go? - My One Month Update on the Open AI Scholars Program"
 date: 2020-11-10
 categories:
-  - Open AI Scholars
+  - OpenAIScholars
 tags:
    - Open AI Scholars Program
    - Advice
 ---

+*This post was written as apart of the Open AI Scholars program.
+It is Part 2 in the series.
+Read [Part 1]({% post_url 2020-10-25-learning-how-to-learn %}), [Part 3]({% post_url 2020-11-20-developing-a-research-pov %}).
+Find [all](/tags/#open-ai-scholars-program) posts relating to the program here.*

 It's been 4 weeks since the scholars program started.
-It feels like we just tarted and yet so much time has passed.
+It feels like we just started and yet so much time has passed.
 I feel like there is still so much left to learn and yet, I feel like I'm radically different from how I started.

 ## How I'm Feeling